No results were found...

 • Design flaws: Small, low-contrast CTAs that easily blend into the overall design are difficult for readers to spot

 • CTA overload: Don’t add multiple competing CTAs in a single email.
-It creates confusion and potentially overwhelms readers
+This can confuse and overwhelm readers, leading to no clicks at all

-• Missing value proposition: Make sure you explain the benefits or value of taking action, otherwise you’ll leave readers questioning the purpose of the ask
+• Missing value proposition: Explain the benefits of taking action.
+Without a clear value proposition, readers will be left questioning the purpose of your ask

 • Too much jargon: Avoid using technical or industry-specific terms that might be unclear to the average reader, hindering engagement

-It may seem like a lot of information to take in, but everything you've learned in this guide can be broken down into 7 steps.
-Here's a checklist to remind you how to create a CTA that converts:
+It may seem like a lot of information to take in, but everything you've learned in this guide can be broken down into a simple checklist.
+Here's how to create a CTA that converts:

-1. Compose your email like a story that brings the reader to a climactic point and a CTA
+1. Craft a compelling narrative that guides the reader to a climactic point and a single, clear CTA

-6. Highlight your CTA button by using contrasting colors, interactivity, white space, directional cues, or size
+6. Make your button stand out with contrasting colors, interactivity, ample whitespace, directional cues, or a larger size

-7. Split test your emails and CTA buttons to find the best-performing combination
+9. Always A/B test your emails and CTAs to find the best-performing combination